TBI Treatment and Management in Nursing Care

 Introduction

 Assessments are the foundation to ensure no injury or abnormality is overlooked.
-Trauma centers across the county utilize a systematic method to ensure this is done.
+Trauma centers across the country utilize a systematic method to ensure this is done.
 The following case study will review the elements used in the Trauma Nurse Core Course (TNCC) to ensure no injuries are overlooked for this patient.

-The Centers for Disease Control and Prevention (CDC) report more than 32,000 people are killed in MVCs and 2 million are injured each year from an MVC (4).
+The Centers for Disease Control and Prevention (CDC) report that more than 32,000 people are killed in MVCs and 2 million are injured each year from an MVC (4).
 Identification and thorough assessments can lead to successful TBI treatment plans, and it is of the utmost importance for trauma nurses to remain up to date on the current best practices.
-TBIs are commonly seen in patients after an MVC, the following case study will walk you through the assessment, physician orders, diagnostics, TBI treatment, and outcome for an MVC patient.
+TBIs are commonly seen in patients after an MVC.
+The following case study will walk you through the assessment, physician orders, diagnostics, TBI treatment, and outcome for an MVC patient.

 Case Study and Trauma Nurse Assessment for Potential TBI Treatment